Roof Replacement Cost in Mississippi in 2026

 What Affects Roofing Cost in Mississippi?

-Roof Size & Geometry
+Roof Size

 Hips, valleys, dormers, multiple planes, and short returns increase layout and flashing time.

-Tear-Off Complexity
+Tear-Off Work

 Extra layers, brittle felt, heavier debris, and disposal logistics can raise labor and cleanup costs.

-Decking Condition
+Deck Condition

 Soft, damaged, or delaminated sheathing must be replaced before the new roof system can be installed correctly.